Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Introduction

 Enterprise environments present greater challenges, with organizations relying on thousands of specialized tools with complex, often undocumented interdependencies.
 Conventional retrieval methods, particularly vector-based similarity search, frequently miss relevant tools, resulting in fragmented execution strategies.
 This limitation is especially critical in general-purpose agentic planning systems, where both initial and ongoing tool discovery form the foundation for effective task decomposition and execution.

-Moreover, effective tool discovery is a prerequisite for meaningful task decomposition: agents must first identify what capabilities are available before they can decide how to break down and solve a complex problem.
+Moreover, effective tool discovery is an essential prerequisite for meaningful task decomposition: Agents must first identify what capabilities are available before they can decide how to break down and solve a complex problem.
 Despite its centrality to real-world agentic long-horizon planning, this aspect remains underexplored in the existing literature \cite{huang2024understanding,wei2025plangenllms}.

 We propose a structured semantic representation of enterprise tools using semi-structured data from tool descriptions and metadata.
-This approach creates a knowledge graph (KG) capturing relationships between tools, entities, and parameters, enabling better mapping of user queries to relevant tools.
-Our KG-enhanced mechanism uses neighborhood expansion to uncover implicit connections that traditional retrieval methods miss.
+This approach produces a knowledge graph (KG) capturing relationships between tools, entities, and parameters, enabling better mapping of user queries to relevant tools.
+Our KG-enhanced retrieval mechanism uses neighborhood expansion to uncover implicit connections that traditional retrieval methods miss.

-Our contributions are fourfold: \begin{enumerate} \itemsep{0pt} \topsep{0pt} \item We propose a method to extract and model tool dependencies, facilitating tool trajectory discovery when explicit dependencies are missing. \item We introduce the \textit{Ensemble of Ego Graphs (EEG)} algorithm, which uses an ensemble of 1-hop ego graphs extracted from our overall tool graph via a hybrid node matching and neighborhood expansion technique to improve tool retrieval performance. \item Motivated by an internal analysis of enterprise user queries, we define six distinct query classes in the context of complex user queries.
+Our contributions are fourfold: \begin{enumerate} \itemsep{0pt} \topsep{0pt} \item We propose a method to extract and model tool dependencies, facilitating tool trajectory discovery when explicit dependencies are missing. \item We introduce the \textit{Ensemble of Ego Graphs (EEG)} algorithm, which uses an ensemble of 1-hop ego tool graphs extracted from our overall tool graph via a hybrid node matching and neighborhood expansion technique to improve tool retrieval performance. \item Motivated by an internal analysis of enterprise user queries, we define six distinct query classes in the context of complex user queries.
 We present a novel pipeline for generating multi-step, multi-intent queries aligned with these classes.
-Our approach leverages tool dependency analysis, based on parameter–parameter relationships and LLM-inferred return parameter graphs, to identify feasible tool chains and to ensure the generated queries are coherent, contextually relevant, and faithful to their intended class. \item We evaluate the retrieval efficacy of our EEG algorithm on complex user queries generated using the above pipeline, using a \textit{CompleteRecall} metric~\cite{zhang2024murre} specifically adapted to our tool retrieval setup, demonstrating significant improvements over baseline approaches. \end{enumerate}
+Our approach leverages tool dependency analysis, based on parameter–parameter relationships and LLM-inferred return parameter graphs, to identify feasible tool chains and to ensure the generated queries are coherent, contextually relevant, and faithful to their intended class. \item We evaluate the retrieval efficacy of our EEG algorithm on complex user queries generated using the above pipeline, using a \textit{CompleteRecall} metric~\cite{zhang-etal-2025-murre} specifically adapted to our tool retrieval setup, demonstrating significant improvements over baseline approaches. \end{enumerate}